 Coral Beach is known for its lunch on the raft, where people can enjoy their grilled food at the sea and swim in the shallow water.
 The beach provides cheap accommodation, perfect for team building activities, or an enjoyable vacation with the family.
 This is also lauded as one of the best and affordable beach resorts in Batangas for its comfortable hotel, good food, and friendly and accommodating staff.

-Room rates start at P2,900.
-Amenities include a large swimming pool, a billiard table, and golf.
+Rooms start at P2,900.
+Amenities include a large swimming pool, a billiard table, and a golf course.

 4. Fortune Island, Nasugbu, Batangas